calebchris000/COVID-19-Reports/README.md

 ### Deployment

-The project has been deployed with Github pages.
-You can visit the link [here](covid-19-reports-gh6r-mxk5zjqkj-calebchris000.vercel.app)
+The project will be deployed soon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>